Balaguru4580/TimeFlow/README.md

    This will start the backend server.

-   You can find these instructions in the `package.json` file.
+   You can find these commands in the `package.json` files.

 ## Database Setup